<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 Heucherella Sweet Tea

-A vigorous variety with remarkable apricot-orange leaves that take on a coppery-orange tinge in summer.
+Vigorous variety with remarkable apricot-orange foliage taking on a copper-orange hue in summer.
 Perfect in perennial beds and borders.
 Also a good groundcover.
-Can also be grown in a container on the terrace.
+Can also be grown in containers on the terrace.

 • Flowering time June, July